Last updated on May 28, 2026

 Historic is a very good fit for veteran MTG players who have played on MTG Arena for a long time or any player with a big collection.
 It’s a good format for deck brewers, because the card pool is huge and the metagame always evolves.

-It’s not really a good starting point for beginner.
+It’s not really a good starting point for beginners.
 The games can be very complex and high-powered, and if you get into Historic with a Standard or Pioneer deck, expect to get wrecked.

 Historic is also one of the best places to explore the uniqueness of digital-only cards and mechanics, like Oracle of the Alpha, Dragonweave Tapestry, or Rope Line Attendant.
 Historic gives you access to different strategies that receive a digital boost to be more competitive, like ninjas.
-Still, if you want to step-up your MTG game, you can craft a deck and get into some historic queues and see if the format suits you, and that’s the beauty of MTG Arena.
+Still, if you want to step up your MTG game, you can craft a deck and get into some Historic queues and see if the format suits you.

 Arena Historic-Legal Sets